 Braintree is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Braintree in 2010 was $37,641, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $150,564 for a family of four.
-However, Braintree contains both very wealthy and poor people as well.
+The per capita income in Braintree in 2018 was $44,618, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $178,472 for a family of four.

-Braintree is a somewhat ethnically-diverse city.
+Braintree is a very ethnically-diverse city.
 The people who call Braintree home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Braintree residents report their race to be White, followed by Asian.
-Important ancestries of people in Braintree include Italian, English, German, and French .
+Important ancestries of people in Braintree include Irish, Italian, English, Polish, and German.

 The most common language spoken in Braintree is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Vietnamese.